 In this article, we’ll show you how to create a killer outbound lead generation strategy to generate more leads.
 These strategies will help you identify your target audience, craft compelling messaging, choose the right channels, and measure your results.

 Before we start, here’s a content outline for this article:

 - What You Need for Successful Outbound Lead Generation

 - How to Generate Leads: Emails + Calls + LinkedIn

 Why Outbound Lead Generation Matters More Than Ever

 Here’s a little tidbit of marketing history for you.
-When inbound marketing first broke into the scene around a decade ago, there was no shortage of websites and blogs predicting the impending death of outbound marketing.
+About a decade ago, when inbound marketing first emerged, many websites and blogs are predicting the demise of outbound marketing.
 But the naysayers at that time had overlooked one crucial detail about where marketing was headed.

 B2B Marketers Will Always Need Outbound

 In today’s fast-paced business world, generating leads is essential for the success of any company.
 However, the competition for leads has become increasingly fierce, with more businesses going digital and new companies entering the market each day.
 That’s why outbound lead generation has become more critical than ever before.